zhanxw/rvtests/README.md

 * Does rvtests support binary traits of related-individuals?

+Yes and no. Proper analyses of related-individual are supported in meta-analysis model as described in section (#meta-analysis-models).
-Not yet.
-It's a complex scenario and we have not found good solutions.
+In many other association models, supporting binary traits for related individuals is complex and we have not found good solutions.

 * Can you provide a list of command line options?